 Meanings of Colors in Asian Flowers

 The colors of flowers play a vital role in Asian culture, each carrying distinct meanings.
-Red represents happiness and good fortune, white communicates innocence and peace, while yellow is associated with friendship and respect.
+Red represents happiness and good luck, white communicates innocence and peace, while yellow is associated with friendship and respect.

 Flowers in Medicine